People and communities Help for older people

 Things you can claim

-There are benefits you can claim even if you are over State Pension age:
+These are benefits you can claim even if you're over State Pension age:

-There are also benefits you can claim (once you're over State Pension age) if you meet the benefit-specific income threshold.
+There are other benefits you may be able to claim once you're State Pension age (if you meet the criteria).
 These are:

 Was this page helpful?